blocksds/sdk/examples/graphics_3d/readme.md

 - `compressed_texture`: Loads a compressed/Tex4x4 texture from the ARM9 binary.
 - `display_list_creation`: Manually creates a display list and uses it.
 - `display_list_teapot`: Displays a pre-converted teapot model.
+- `display_list_nitrofs`: Loads a pre-converted teapot model from NitroFS.
 - `fog`: How to use hardware fog to fade 3D objects in a 3D environment.
 - `fog_over_2d`: How to use hardware fog to fade 3D objects on top of 2D layers.
 - `grf_textures_nitrofs`: How to load textures stored as GRF files in NitroFS.